-Many researchers performed valuable research in the area of wireless multi-hop network by real experiment or computer simulation [7], [8].
-Most of them are focused on throughput improvement, but they do not consider mobility [9].
-In [10], the authors implemented multi-hop mesh network called MIT Roofnet.
-Roofnet consists of about 50 nodes.
-They consider the impact of node density and connectivity in the network performance.
-The authors show that the multi-hop link is better than single hop link in terms of throughput and connectivity.
-In [11], the authors analyze the performance of an outdoor ad-hoc network, but their study is limited to reactive protocols such as Ad hoc On Demand Distance Vector (AODV) [12] and Dynamic Source Routing (DSR) [13].
-The authors of [14] performs outdoor experiments of non standard pro-active protocols.
-Other adhoc experiments are limited to identify MAC problems, by providing insights on the one-hop MAC dynamics as shown in [15].
+In [9], the authors analyze the performance of an outdoor ad-hoc network, but their study is limited to reactive protocols such as Ad hoc On Demand Distance Vector (AODV) [10] and Dynamic Source Routing (DSR) [11].
+The authors of [12], performs outdoor experiments of non standard proactive protocols.
+Other ad-hoc experiments are limited to identify MAC problems, by providing insights on the onehop MAC dynamics as shown in [13].

-The closest work to ours is that in [16].
+The closest work to ours is that in [14].
 However, the authors did not care about the routing protocol.
-In [17], the disadvantage of using hysteresis routing metric is presented through simulation and indoor measurements.
-Our experiments are concerned with the interaction of transport protocols and routing protocol.
-Furthermore, we compare the performance of the testbed for three scenarios: stationary (STA), moving (MOVE) and Non Line of Sight (NLOS).
+In [15], the disadvantage of using hysteresis routing metric is presented through simulation and indoor measurements.
+Our experiments are concerned with the interaction of transport protocols and routing protocol, for instance OLSR.
+Furthermore, we compare the performance of the testbed for six scenarios.

-In [18], the authors presents an experimental comparison of OLSR using the standard hysteresis routing metric and the Expected Transmission Count (ETX) metric in a 7 by 7 grid of closely spaced Wi-Fi nodes to obtain more realistic results.
-The throughput results are similar to our previous work and are effected by hop distance [19].
+In [16], the authors presents an experimental comparison of OLSR using the standard hysteresis routing metric and the Expected Transmission Count (ETX) metric in a 7 by 7 grid of closely spaced Wi-Fi nodes to obtain more realistic results.
+The throughput results are similar to our previous work and are effected by hop distance [17].